Input-to-state stabilization of linear systems under data-rate constraints: Introduction

 We consider feedback stabilization under data-rate constraints in the presence of unknown disturbances.
-In \cite{HespanhaOrtegaVasudevan2002,TatikondaMitter2004}, disturbances are assumed to be bounded, and asymptotic stabilization is achieved with minimum data rates.
-The problem becomes significantly more challenging without such bounds, as disturbances may drive the state outside the quantization range after capture.
-In this setting, \cite{LiberzonNesic2007} established input-to-state stability (ISS) \cite{Sontag1989} based on a dynamic quantization scheme with fixed center and alternating ``zooming-out'' and ``zooming-in'' stages.
-Similar ISS properties were achieved in \cite{SharonLiberzon2012} with improved data-rate efficiency, using a moving-center quantizer with escape detection stages and resets.
-More recently, \cite{YangLiberzon2018} proposed an adaptive disturbance estimation scheme achieving practical ISS for switched linear systems.
+In \cite{HespanhaOrtegaVasudevan2002,TatikondaMitter2004}, a known bound on the disturbance is assumed, and the minimum data rate required for asymptotic stabilization is characterized.
+Without such a bound, the problem becomes significantly more challenging, as disturbances may drive the state outside the quantization range after capture.
+In this setting, \cite{LiberzonNesic2007} established input-to-state stability (ISS) \cite{Sontag1989} using dynamic quantization with alternating zooming-out and zooming-in stages.
+Similar ISS results were obtained in \cite{Wang2017} using logarithmic quantization in polar coordinates, and in \cite{SharonLiberzon2012} using moving-center quantization with improved data-rate efficiency.
+However, the fixed-center quantization schemes in \cite{LiberzonNesic2007,Wang2017} lead to implicit and generally conservative data-rate bounds, whereas the moving-center scheme in \cite{SharonLiberzon2012} relies on additional mechanisms such as a dedicated escape-detection mode and quantizer resets.
+More recently, \cite{YangLiberzon2018} proposed a disturbance-estimation framework for switched linear systems that avoids these complexities, but achieves only the weaker property of practical ISS \cite{SontagWang1996}.

-In this paper, we propose a new approach to feedback stabilization under data-rate constraints with completely unknown disturbances.
-Building on the disturbance estimation idea in \cite{YangLiberzon2018}, we develop a communication and control strategy that achieves ISS for linear systems.
-The key idea is to incorporate a disturbance estimate based on quantization parameters instead of constants, so that the state can escape the quantization range only when the disturbance is sufficiently large relative to both the quantization radius and the distance from its center to the equilibrium.
-The proposed strategy uses an additional quantization symbol to handle states near the equilibrium and ensure ISS.
-In contrast to existing approaches \cite{LiberzonNesic2007,SharonLiberzon2012}, our method provides an explicit bound on the admissible data rate and does not require quantizer resets or dedicated escape-detection stages.
+This paper addresses these limitations for linear systems with completely unknown disturbances.
+Extending the disturbance-estimation idea of \cite{YangLiberzon2018}, we propose a communication and control strategy that combines the data-rate efficiency of moving-center quantization with a Lyapunov-based design and eliminates the need for a dedicated escape-detection mode or quantizer resets.
+Our results provide an explicit characterization of the admissible data rate and establish ISS rather than practical ISS.
+To this end, we design a disturbance estimate derived from quantization parameters to replace the estimate based on an increasing sequence of constants in \cite{YangLiberzon2018}, and introduce an additional quantization symbol for establishing ISS near the equilibrium.
+These features distinguish the proposed approach from \cite{LiberzonNesic2007,SharonLiberzon2012,Wang2017,YangLiberzon2018} and constitute the main methodological contribution of the paper.